ryanlayerlab/hypedsearch/README.md

 ```
 ## Usage
-There are two ways to use hypedsearch: command line arguments or the param file
+Hypedsearch is run via the command line or through an IDE.

 **command line arguments**
 To run, open up the config.yaml and edit the filepaths and parameters in the file.